 "S69 Habicht" fitted with RAM-Launcher for Trials - Picture: Archives Burkhard Schindler

 For Testing the RAM-Launcher on "S69 Habicht" the Torpedo-Tubes were removed at times - Picture: Archives Burkhard Schindler

 From 01.
-October.1999 until the disbanding of the 2.
-S-Boat-Squadron on 28 July 2006 five boats of Class 143 were emmployed by the 2.
+October 1999 until the disbanding of the 2.
+S-Boat-Squadron on 28 July 2006 five boats of Class 143 were employed by the 2.
 S-Boat-Squadron whereas five boats of Class 143 A were employed by the 7.
 S-Boat-Squadron.
-FRom the 2.
+From the 2.
 S-Boat-Squadron the boats "S66 Greif", "S67 Kondor", "S68 Seeadler", "S69 Habicht" and "S70 Kormoran" were turned over to the 7.
 S-Boat-Squadron and boats "S76 Frettchen, "S77 Dachs", "S78 Ozelot", "S79 Wiesel" and "S80 Hyäne" were dispatched to the 2.
 S-Boat-Squadron.
 That was to render protection against missiles at short range by the boats of Class 143 A in mixed packs whereas the boats of class 143 provided higher gunnery potential and the wireguided torpedoes.
-Such a mixed pack could therefore bring to bear three 76mm-guns, eight MM 38, two SEAL, 21 RAM-missiles and mines.
+Such a mixed pack could thus bring to bear three 76mm-guns, eight MM 38 missiles, two SEAL, 21 RAM-missiles and mines.
 With the disbanding of the 2.
-S-Boat- Squadron the boats of Class 143 A returned to the 7.
+S-Boat- Squadron the boats of Class 143 A were returned to the 7.
 S-Boat-Squadron.

 "S76 Frettchen" with Coat-of-Arms of the 2.
 S-Boat-Squadron - Picture: Archiv T. Kunzmann